 Not long ago, finding a touring ski that could confidently lay down a turn at high speeds and maintain some competence on a technical climb was an impossible task.
 Oh how were are blessed to live in the now.
 Cut from the same hard-charging cloth (Karuba) ..

 The alpine-touring “plate” bindings of yesteryear had a knack for being heavy, clunky, and walking very poorly.
-Dynafit-style tech bindings had a reputation for superb walking performance and low weight, but at the price of sacrificing alpine-style releas..
+Dynafit-style tech bindings had a reputation for superb walking performance and low weight but at the price of sacrificing alpine-style release..

 Everybody loves “new ski day”.
 But sometimes “new ski day” also means “new brake day” in order to get your bindings to fit appropriately on your new skis.
 Find new Salomon brake assemblies for your shiny new skis below.
 All brakes are sold in pairs.